greg-raven/Department-21/_drafts/funnies.md

 19\.
 But I appeared in a commercial wearing a sweater!
 Would an evil overlord of an industry-crippling monopoly appear on TV wearing a *sweater*?

-18> Okay, let me get this straight: You're saying you want us to have *two* monopolies instead of one?!?
+18\.
+Okay, let me get this straight: You're saying you want us to have *two* monopolies instead of one?!?

-17> Her first name ain't Baby, it's Janet — Miss Reno if you're nasty!
+17\.
+Her first name ain't Baby, it's Janet --- Miss Reno if you're nasty!

-16> Continue with this foolishness, mortal, and I will be forced to unleash the vengeance of my 500-foot metal battle-robot, Mechasoft!
+16\.
+Continue with this foolishness, mortal, and I will be forced to unleash the vengeance of my 500-foot metal battle-robot, Mechasoft!

-15> This court has performed an illegal operation and will be shut down.
+15\.
+This court has performed an illegal operation and will be shut down.
 [Close] [Details]

-14> Splitting the company would leave the whole world domination thing wide open for Oprah.
+14\.
+Splitting the company would leave the whole world domination thing wide open for Oprah.

-13> Our reasons for appealing this judgement are myriad and a bit complicated to explain because you people are — no offense — WAY too stupid to understand.
+13\.
+Our reasons for appealing this judgement are myriad and a bit complicated to explain because you people are --- no offense --- WAY too stupid to understand.

-12> Isn't anyone at all concerned that McDonalds sells breakfast AND lunch?
+12\.
+Isn't anyone at all concerned that McDonalds sells breakfast AND lunch?

-11> Once we start splitting, there'll be no end to it.
+11\.
+Once we start splitting, there'll be no end to it.
 We'll continue multiplying and dominating every market we enter.
 Beware the tribble factor!!

-10> We've got fifteen million reasons to throw out this case — in small, unmarked bills.
+10\.
+We've got fifteen million reasons to throw out this case --- in small, unmarked bills.

-9> Divestiture will restrict the free flow of pornography guaranteed to all Americans by the Bill of Rights.
+9\.
+Divestiture will restrict the free flow of pornography guaranteed to all Americans by the Bill of Rights.

-8> If Windows and our applications can't work together, the system may become unstable and prone to crashing… Ha!!
+8\.
+If Windows and our applications can't work together, the system may become unstable and prone to crashing ...
+Ha!!
 Just a little humor, Your Honor!!

-7> Let me explain it this way, Your Honor: as part of Microsoft's endless commitment to serving the needs of its users, we track all traffic to www.humongous-asses.com.
+7\.
+Let me explain it this way, Your Honor: as part of Microsoft's endless commitment to serving the needs of its users, we track all traffic to www.humongous-asses.com.
 Do you catch my drift, gavelman778?

-6> Lay off or the animated paperclip gets it!
+6\.
+Lay off or the animated paperclip gets it!

-5> We've begun the split, Your Honor, by appointing Donato the head of one company and Marisleysis the head of the other.
+5\.
+We've begun the split, Your Honor, by appointing Donato the head of one company and Marisleysis the head of the other.

-4> Immunity from prosecution was clearly stipulated in Mr. Gates's blood contract with Satan.
+4\.
+Immunity from prosecution was clearly stipulated in Mr. Gates's blood contract with Satan.

-3> A split would force Microsoft to release some of its geeks back into the wild, making America 90% less sexy.
+3\.
+A split would force Microsoft to release some of its geeks back into the wild, making America 90% less sexy.

-2> Mr. Gates agrees to remove the helmet, breathing apparatus and cape, and refrain from strangling or hurling heavy equipment at his adversaries.
+2\.
+Mr. Gates agrees to remove the helmet, breathing apparatus and cape, and refrain from strangling or hurling heavy equipment at his adversaries.
 In exchange, he gets to keep the Death Star.

-*** and The Number 1 Argument in Microsoft's Appeal…
+*** and The Number 1 Argument in Microsoft's Appeal ...

-1> Two companies would mean Melinda would have to sleep with Bill twice each year to retain her stock options.
+1\.
+Two companies would mean Melinda would have to sleep with Bill twice each year to retain her stock options.

 ------